TASMANIAN CERTIFICATE OF EDUCATION

 Reviewing one's pathway plan

 How an individual reviews their pathway plan will depend on many factors such as their personal situation and arrangements made by their educational and training institution.
-Rather than say how a review is to be done the TQA requires that the Principal/CEO formally notifies us that leaners have undertaken such a review.
+Rather than say how a review is to be done TASC requires that the Principal/CEO formally notifies us that learners have undertaken such a review.
 For more information see: Pathway Planning Requirements

 We will make special arrangements for people in these kinds of situations.
 For more information see: Pathway Planning Requirements

 The TCE is automatically issued to year 12 learners IF they have met the five standards.
-Other learners who meet the standards can apply to the TQA to have it issued.
+Other learners who meet the standards can apply to TASC to have it issued.

 As a qualification the TCE is only issued if a learner meets the standards.
 There is no time limit on meeting the standards and any credit points or 'everyday adult' skill set standards reached to not expire.